 By now you’ve probably heard about all the great benefits of coconut oil.
 It can maintain healthy blood sugar and cholesterol levels, strengthen your immune system, aid in digestion, and keep your skin glowing and wrinkle free.
 Oil pulling was all the rage last year too!
 But I cook with this oil almost exclusively and often eat it completely raw in smoothies and desserts.
 I also use it for all kinds of homemade beauty products like toothpaste, deodorant, and body moisturizer.
 I recommend buying the biggest jar you can find!

 You need to stop watching the news and reading things on the internet because the anti-soy movement is a whole lot of hype and mis-education.
 Yes, there is a huge issue with GMO soy in North America and there are people who are allergic to it (just like peanuts or any other food).
 But consuming organic non-GMO fermented or whole soy in the form of edamame, tempeh, or miso has many health benefits and it isn’t going to kill you!
-Even organic tofu is fine from time to time but, like anything, you don’t want to make it the basis of your diet.
+Even organic tofu is fine, while not entirely “whole” if you want to get technical, it is minimally processed.
+Uhhh the Japanese have been eating it for centuries!
 If you want to read more about the health benefits of soy here’s a great article with research and information.

 When I went vegan, I naturally started eating less sugar.
 Even though sugar is vegan (as are french fries, potato chips, and lots of other junk foods) you just got to keep it in balance.
 Eating more healthy whole plant foods means you’ll naturally start craving those foods the more you put them in your body.
 So start replacing addictive artificial sweeteners and refined sugars with dates!
 They are so under appreciated, but they’re full of vitamins and minerals as well as fibre – which we can all use more of.
 Add pitted dates to your breakfast smoothies, oatmeal, savoury sauces, and baked goods.
 Try my recipe for raw apple crumble using date paste as the gooey filling instead of butter and sugar.